 Food Poisoning lawsuit, Foodborne Illness – Salmonella, E. coli etc.

 Food poisoning is both angering and debilitating at once.
 When you purchase food or eat at a restaurant, the last thing that you expect is that the food will make you ill.
 Some foodborne illness is serious enough to cause lasting damage, and even death in some cases.
-Below is some information on the common or most severe types of foodborne illness.
-If you have contracted any of them and have suffered harm, it is vital that you contact a food poisoning lawsuit lawyer.
+Below is some information on common or severe types of foodborne illness.
+If you have contracted a foodborne illness and have suffered harm, it is vital that you contact a food poisoning lawsuit lawyer.
 The manufacturer or the purveyor of the food that sickened you may be legally responsible for your illness.